ShashankGowni/School_Management_System/README.md

 Queries
 Setup Instructions
 Usage
+Results
+Differences: CRUD vs. Non-CRUD Approach
 License
-Differnces

-#Introduction:
+**Introduction**
 This project aims to provide a structured and efficient way to manage school data.
-It includes tables for students, teachers, subjects, classes, and grades, along with sample data insertion and example queries to demonstrate the relationships between the tables.
+It includes tables for students, teachers, subjects, classes, and grades, along with sample data insertion and example queries to demonstrate the relationships between tables.

-Database Schema:
+**Database Schema**
 The database consists of the following tables:
-      1)Students
-      2)Subjects
-      3)Teachers
-      4)Classes
-      5)Grades
-      6)Enrollments
+Students - Stores information about each student.
+Subjects - Contains details about subjects taught in school.
+Teachers - Includes information on teachers.
+Classes - Holds data about class levels and schedules.
+Grades - Stores grade records for students.
+Enrollments - Manages the relationship between students and classes.
+The schema illustrates these relationships and demonstrates how data flows between each entity.

+**Database Schema Diagrams**

 ![Screenshot 2024-08-02 164710](https://github.com/user-attachments/assets/6d9dd8be-e779-429b-95a7-bafee054e2ea)